What is EPS?

 Revenue growth, margin expansions, and share buybacks are the primary drivers behind EPS growth.

-The TIKR Terminal offers industry-leading financial information on over 100,000 stocks, that can help you find the best high-growth stocks today.
+The TIKR Terminal offers industry-leading financial data on over 100,000 stocks, so if you’re looking to find the best stocks to buy for your portfolio, you’ll want to use TIKR!

 Disclaimer: